Chieze-Franklin/Bolt.js-Book/index.md

 This is the first UI endpoint that will be navigated to when your a UI for your app needs to be displayed.

+This endpoint must be implemented as a `GET`.

 Assuming you set your `index` as shown below:

 `{`